kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 #### ExtProc attribute processing {#extproc}

-The Gloo Edge extProc filter implementation was changed to comply with the latest extProc implementation in Envoy.
+The Gloo Gateway extProc filter implementation was changed to comply with the latest extProc implementation in Envoy.
 Previously, request and response attributes were included only in a [header processing request](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/ext_proc/v3/external_processor.proto#service-ext-proc-v3-httpheaders), and were therefore sent to the extProc server only when request header processing messages were configured to be sent.
-Starting in Gloo Edge version 1.17.0, the Gloo extProc filter sends request and response attributes as part of the top level [processing request](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/ext_proc/v3/external_processor.proto#service-ext-proc-v3-processingrequest).
+Starting in Gloo Gateway version 1.17.0, the Gloo extProc filter sends request and response attributes as part of the top level [processing request](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/ext_proc/v3/external_processor.proto#service-ext-proc-v3-processingrequest).
 That way, attributes can be processed on the first processing request regardless of its type.

 If you implemented your extProc server to expect request and response attributes as part of the HTTP header processing request, you must change this implementation to read attributes from the top-level processing request instead.